theWinterDojer/BaseClean/README.md

 # BaseClean

-A Next.js application for scanning and cleaning spam ERC-20 tokens from Base wallets.
+BaseClean is a web application for scanning and burning unwanted or spam ERC-20 tokens from Base blockchain wallets.

+**🚀 Visit [baseclean.io](https://baseclean.io) to use the application**

 ## Overview